 The program is located in the Hartford Building, 11360 Mountain View Avenue, Suite A, in Loma Linda.

-The identification card allows access to various student services, including the libraries, Student Health, recreation facilities (i.e., the Drayson Center), parking, etc. Also, the bar code on the card allows currently enrolled and financially cleared students to charge against their accounts at the Campus Bookstore and campus cafeterias, and for ticket sales available through the Student Services office.
+The identification card allows access to various student services, including the libraries, Student Health, recreation facilities (i.e., the Drayson Center), and parking.
+The bar code on the card allows currently enrolled and financially cleared students to charge against their accounts at the Campus Bookstore and campus cafeterias, and for ticket sales available through the Student Services office.
 In subsequent quarters, the card's bar code is automatically reactivated at each registration upon financial clearance.

 For further information regarding these identification cards, please contact Student Services.

 The University is coeducational and accepts both single and married students.
-Any single student who prefers to live on campus may do so.
-Students are expected to live on campus unless they are:
+Any single student who prefers to live on campus may do so providing accommodations are available; students are expected to live on campus unless they meet criteria as follow.

-The student must keep the University informed of his or her current address and telephone number and other contact numbers.
+The student must keep the University informed of their current address, telephone number, and other contact information.